kevinfwl/Chip8/README.md

 # Chip8
-A simple emulator for chip8.
+A simple emulator for chip8/schip8 vm.

 ## build
 On linux: